survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 T> The query syntax, `css-loader?modules`, and its alternatives is discussed in greater detail in the *Loader Definitions* chapter.
 There are multiple ways to achieve the same effect in webpack some of which are clearer than others.

+T> CSS Modules behavior can be modified [as discussed in the official documentation](https://www.npmjs.com/package/css-loader#local-scope).
+You have control over the names it generates for instance.

 ## Loading LESS

 ![LESS](images/less.png)